Question: "What is Young's Literal Translation (YLT)?"

 Young's Literal Translation is an extremely literal translation that attempts to preserve the tense and word usage as found in the original Greek and Hebrew writings.
 Young was especially concerned that many English translations changed the tenses of Greek and Hebrew verbs, and he insisted on using the present tense in many places in which other translations use the past tense, particularly in narratives.
 Young's Literal Translation also consistently renders the Hebrew Tetragrammaton (divine name) throughout the Old Testament as "Jehovah," instead of the traditional practice of representing the Tetragrammaton in English as "LORD" in all capitals.

 Young's Literal Translation - Pro’s and Con’s

 Young's Literal Translation is very fitly named.
 It very likely is the most strictly literal English translation ever developed.
-The literal renderings of the verb tenses are especially unique, and can be quite valuable in studying God's Word.
+The literal renderings of the verb tenses are especially unique and can be quite valuable in studying God's Word.
 Aspects that are usually only clear to those who can study the original Greek are clarified in the YLT.
-The strictly literal translation method can make Young's Literal Translation somewhat difficult to read and in some instances very unnatural sounding English.
+The strictly literal translation method can make Young's Literal Translation somewhat difficult to read and in some instances very unnatural sounding in English.

 Young's Literal Translation - Sample Verses

 John 1:1, 14 – “In the beginning was the Word, and the Word was with God, and the Word was God;” “And the Word became flesh, and did tabernacle among us, and we beheld his glory, glory as of an only begotten of a father, full of grace and truth.”

 John 3:16 – “for God did so love the world, that His Son -- the only begotten -- He gave, that every one who is believing in him may not perish, but may have life age-during.”